databases-dundee/lab_activities/docs/lab-6-more-mongodb.md

 <img src="mongo/mungo11.PNG" class="awssmallest left">

 Lovely, but not all that useful in itself.
 What we *really* want to do is some sort of accumulation.
 So, let's count all the students that are on each degree programme.
 To do that, we add an extra step to the group function, which determines what we want to do with this grouping.
-In this case, we'll do a `$sum` to count the number of students in each degree.
-This looks like this:
+In this case, we'll do a `$sum` to count the number of students in each degree, which looks like this:

 ```js
 db.students.aggregate([{$group: {_id: "$degree", total: {$sum: 1}}}])